Welcome back to Year 4, ready to start a new and exciting term!

 Welcome to Finches!

-Teachers - Miss Kennedy, Mrs Sandwell, Mr Hunt, Miss Cross
+Teachers - Miss Kennedy, Mrs Sandwell and Mr Hunt.

 Our learning project during the Autumn Term is 'Road Trip USA'.
 We are excited to become explorers of both geography and history.
 Year 4 are excited to travel through time and learn about the Iroquois tribe and how they have an impact today.
 We now have a new topic book to help us with this topic!
 We will also investigate human and physical features of American states in order to compare it to Lowestoft and the UK.
 This topic will allow us to delve deeper into British Values and SMSC as we consider democracy, rule of law, individual liberty, mutual respect and tolerance of others.